Al-tekreeti/ML-Microservices/README.md

 1. Standalone:  `python app.py`
 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

 To run the app in a docker conatiner, you need to have a [docker](https://www.docker.com) account and installation.
 To run the app in a local Kubernetes cluster, you need to install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+To make house price predictions, you need to run the shell script

 ## Project Overview